GitopsCentral

 Filed under: Systems Design — shaik zillani @ 8:37 pm

 Systems design is the process of planning and structuring software systems so they are scalable, reliable, and maintainable.
 It’s about how different components of a system interact and how the system meets requirements under real-world constraints like traffic, data volume, and availability.
+In practical terms, systems design answers questions like,

 • How do we store and retrieve data efficiently?